Washington State Noxious Weed Control Board Committees

 The Legislative Committee is responsible for reviewing and recommending changes to Washington State’s noxious weed laws.

-Members: Wes McCart (Chair); Tony Stadelman, Kevin Hupp, Cathy Lucero, Mike Mackey, Anna Lyon, Janet Spingath, Todd Davis, Dana Coggon, Beki Shoemaker, Greg Haubrich
+Members: Wes McCart (Chair); Tony Stadelman, Jerry Hendrickson, Kevin Hupp, Cathy Lucero, Mike Mackey, Anna Lyon, Janet Spingath, Todd Davis, Dana Coggon, Beki Shoemaker, Greg Haubrich

 The Public Lands Committee